尹政権、「福島処理水」調査予算を大幅に “削減”=韓国

 Regarding the government budget cuts, Rep. Lee said, "Even if no abnormalities have been found in the radioactive water from the Fukushima nuclear power plant, there is a possibility that it may be dangerous.

-"It would be desirable to increase the budget and respond to the situation in order to protect the lives and safety of the people," he said, adding, "Cutting the budget for marine radiation surveys by 60% will only incite anxiety among the people."
+"It would be desirable to increase the budget and respond to this issue in order to protect the lives and safety of the people," he said, adding, "Cutting the budget for marine radiation surveys by 60% will only increase public anxiety."

 2024/10/02 17:11 KST